PředmětyPředměty(verze: 978)

 Active participation

-Active participation will be graded at the end of the semester after the last of the classes.
+Active participation will be graded at the end of the semester after the last class.
 It will be based on overall attendance and – primarily – on the active contribution and participation of the given student in discussions held in the classroom.
 Reading the required readings, reflecting upon them in class, and bringing in interesting, course-related, and up-to-date news for discussions are sure ways to get the best grade in active participation.

-Students are expected to keep an eye on new developments and news pertaining to the subject of the course.
-For that reason, the list of suggested institutions and media for watching is available at the end of this syllabus.
 Each class will have a forum open in Moodle where students can suggest topics, news media articles or new papers and reports for discussion in the upcoming class.
-Those suggestions do need to be related to the course but do not need to be related to the particular class.
+Those suggestions do need to be related to the course, but do not need to be related to the particular class.
 Other students are welcome to check on the suggested pieces before the class.

 Midterm